jcorbin/hexant/stream.md

 ## META: see also / subsume the old `TODO.md` file
 ## META: grep for code TODOs and cull/triage them into this stream document

-# 2022-05-22
+# 2022-05-23

 ## WIP

-- subsume `ant( ... )` into the turmite grammar
+- bring back auto `turns(...)` color indexing
+- push turmite code action is/convert logic out into `lang/analyze` module
-  - then subsume comments and @directives
+- subsume comments and @directives into turmite
   - then support `@state <number> ant( ... )`
   - maybe `@state <number> c => c-expr, <turn>`
+- flatten `turmite/lang/...` into `turmite/...` now that there is only one parser

 ### Play testing turmite rules